Panduranga (Champa): Later period under Po Rome dynasty

-Under Po Rome's dynasty, Panduranga suffered several incursions from the Southern Vietnamese Nguyen kingdom which centered around trading centers Hue-Hoi An, the old center region of Champa which had been recently Vietnamized.
+Under Po Rome's dynasty, Panduranga suffered several incursions from the Nguyễn lords which centered around trading centers Huế-Hoi An, the old center region of Champa which had been recently Vietnamized.
 Lords Nguyễn Phúc Nguyên, Nguyễn Phúc Tần, and Nguyễn Phúc Chu repeatedly invaded Panduranga in 1611, 1629, 1653, 1692.
-During the late 16th and early 17th centuries, the Nguyen of Cochinchina were too preoccupied dealing with their northern enemies, the Trịnh, rather than with the Cham.
+During the late 16th and early 17th centuries, the Nguyễn lords were preoccupied with fighting in the Trịnh–Nguyễn War against the Trịnh lords rather than with the Cham.
 Though was not recorded in official chronicles, but in dynastic genealogy and pseudonymous Cham sources, in 1631 Nguyễn Phúc Nguyên arranged the marriage of his princess Nguyễn Phúc Ngọc Khoa to king Po Rome.
 Alexander de Rhodes describes sometime in 1639, the Nguyen still placed several galleys in the port of Ran Ran (Phú Yên) to prevent seaborne incursion from Champa.

 Having successfully fended off the Trinh, the Nguyen thalassocracy turned its attention to the south, dispatching their first interference in Cambodia, overthrowing its first and only Muslim king Ramathipadi I in 1658.
 The Nguyen had periodically invaded Cambodia several times from 1658 to 1692 on par with Siam.
 In 1682, Panduranga reportedly sent envoys led by the king's brothers who had fled after the king's coronation to Ayudhya in a possible search for Siamese protection.

 In 1692, lord Nguyễn Phúc Chu invaded Panduranga, arresting King Po Saut and renaming Panduranga to Trấn Thuận Thành (Principality of Thuận Thành).
-The lord established Bình Thuận District inside the Principality as free lands for ethnic Viet settler colonialism, but Cham revolts in 1693–96 forced the Nguyen lord to mitigate the resentment by abolishing the Binh Thuan county, restoring the Cham monarchy with full rights, however, becoming a vassal of the Nguyen, according to a following treaty signed in 1712.
-In 1694 Panduranga king Po Saktiraydapatih (r.
+The lord established Bình Thuận District inside the Principality as free lands for ethnic Viet settler colonialism, but Cham revolts in 1693–96 forced the Nguyen lord to mitigate the resentment by abolishing the Binh Thuan county, restoring the Cham monarchy with full rights, but as a vassal of the Nguyen, according to a following treaty signed in 1712.
+In 1694, Panduranga king Po Saktiraydapatih (r.
 1695–1727) received the title King of Thuan Thanh.
 From 1695 onward, Panduranga had been reduced to a client state of the Nguyen domain, known as the Principality of Thuận Thành (Trấn Thuận Thành – Principality of 'Submissive Citadel').